menu icon

 Crochet first round for a green heart.

-Round 1: Make a mr loop, then ch x2 and dc x15 inside of the ring.
-Sl st to the top of the 1st dc you made and then pull the mr tail tight.
+Round 1: Make a mr, then ch x2 (does not count as a stitch) and dc x15 inside of the ring.
+Pull the ring tight, then sl st to the top of the FIRST dc you made (15).

 Finished half of heart.